chimera-linux/cports/Packaging.md

 * `pkg` (final state preparation + lint, may no longer change destdir)

 Hooks are stamp-checked, except `setup`, which is run always.
-They are typically called tohether with the corresponding phase functions, but not always.
+They are typically called together with the corresponding phase functions, but not always.
 Every hook defined in the section directory is invoked, in sorted order, so they use numerical prefixes to ensure sorting.